iclr-blogposts/2024/_posts/2024-05-07-is-mappo-all-you-need.md

 [Code permalink](https://github.com/zoeyuchao/mappo/blob/79f6591882088a0f583f7a4bcba44041141f25f5/onpolicy/envs/starcraft2/StarCraft2_Env.py#L1327)

-For the input of the value function, MAPPO-FP concatenate `own_feats` of current agent with global information likewise in MAPPO.
+For the input of the value function, MAPPO-FP concatenate `own_feats` (own features) of current agent with global information likewise in MAPPO.
 The input of the policy function MAPPO-FP is the same as the IPPO.

 {% highlight python %}